ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

 ```
 - Simply assigning `copy_dict = original` does **not** create a new dictionary — both names point to the **same object in memory** (confirmed via `id(copy_dict) == id(original)`).
 Modifying one modifies the other.

-> **Example/Explanation by Claude:** This is one of the most common beginner traps in Python. `copy_dict = original` doesn't duplicate the dictionary — it's like giving a second nickname to the *same* person.
+> **AI Example/Explanation:** This is one of the most common beginner traps in Python. `copy_dict = original` doesn't duplicate the dictionary — it's like giving a second nickname to the *same* person.
 Any change made through either name affects the same underlying dictionary.
 To make an actual independent copy, use `original.copy()` or `dict(original)` instead.

 ### 6.13 Dictionary Comprehensions
 ```python